i-MSCP/plugins/incubator/TemplateEditor/README.md

 ## TemplateEditor v0.0.1 plugin for i-MSCP

-Plugin allowing to create persistent versions of service templates.
+Plugin allowing to create persistent and assignable versions of service templates.

 ### LICENSE